-Qallt - Cedar River Valley- Low Terrace/Modern Channel Belt (DeForest Formation-Camp Creek Mbr.)
-Variable thickness of less than one to 5 meters (3 to 16 feet) of very dark gray to brown, noncalcareous, stratified silty clay loam, loam, or clay loam, associated with the Holocene channel belt of the Cedar River valley.
+Qallt - Low Terrace/Modern Channel Belt (DeForest Formation-Camp Creek Mbr. and Roberts Creek Mbr.)
+Variable thickness of less than one to 5 meters (3 to 16 feet) of very dark gray to brown, noncalcareous, stratified silty clay loam, loam, or clay loam, associated with the Holocene channel belt of the Cedar and Wapsipincon river valleys.
 Overlies Noah Creek Formation sand and gravel.
 Ox-bow lakes and meander scars are common features associated with this terrace level.
 Post settlement alluvium thickness varies from 1.5 feet in higher areas to 6 feet along the river course and in lower lying areas.
 Seasonal high water table and frequent flooding potential.